6min read

 Different routines

-Every family has different ways of doing things.
-Try not to think of this as a negative; most children can manage new rules in different places, as long as they are clear about what’s expected of them.
-Being able to do this will help your children grow up to be more adaptable people – and that’s a definite plus!
+Every family has different ways of doing things and often this is not a negative thing.
+Most children can manage new rules in different places, if they are clear about what’s expected of them.
+Being able to do this will help your children grow up and learn how to be adaptable.
+However, we do understand that some rules do need to be similar on issues such as bedtimes, behaviour and downtime as this gives the child consistency and routine.

 Being consistent with your children